WillyWilsen/WillyWilsen/README.md

 ### Hi! 👋 I'm Willy.
-Highly skilled and versatile professional with expertise in Software Engineering, Data Engineering, Technical Leadership, Cyber Security, System Analysis, Software QA, Cloud Engineering, and Prompt Engineering.
+Bachelor of Computer Science graduate from Bandung Institute of Technology, who is a highly skilled and versatile professional with expertise in Software Engineering, Data Engineering, System Analysis, and Cloud Engineering for 3+ years of experience.
 Adept at designing and developing innovative solutions to complex technical challenges.
 Proven ability to lead and collaborate with cross-functional teams, ensuring successful project delivery.
 Curious, adaptable, and continuously seeking opportunities to provide secure and efficient solutions that elevate organizational performance.✨
 <br><br>
 📫 Reach me via <a href="mailto:willywilsen.ww@gmail.com" target="_blank">Email</a> | <a href="https://www.linkedin.com/in/willywilsen/" target="_blank">LinkedIn</a>